Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Nonnormal Matrices

 \begin{proof} By the definition of $Z_H$ above,

 and the left hand inequality is analogous. \end{proof}

-Using this lemma with some carefully chosen rational functions $f$ of degree $k$, we are able to probe the distribution of $Z_{H}$ for each iterate $H$ of the algorithm by examining the observable quantities $\|e_n^*f(H)\|^{\frac{1}{k}}$ --- for appropriately large $k$, these are related to $(\E |f(Z_{H})|^2)^{\frac{1}{k}}$ by a multiplicative factor of $\kappa_V(H)^{\frac{1}{k}} \approx 1$, so we obtain accurate information about $Z_{H}$, which enables a precise understanding of convergence.
+The upshot of this lemma is that if $q\in\calP_k$, then $\tau_q(H)=\|e_n^*q(H)^{-1}\|^{1/k}$ approximates $\E [|q(Z_H)|^{-2}]^{1/2k}$ up to a factor of $\kappa_V(H )^{1/k}$, which is close to $1$ if we choose $k\gg \log \kappa_V(H)$.
+Thus, by choosing $k$ large enough we can obtain accurate information about $Z_{H}$ by examining the observable quantities $\|e_n^*f(H)\|^{\frac{1}{k}}$, which enables a precise understanding of convergence and a generalization of Lemma \ref{lem:mainnormal} to the nonnormal case.
+This motivates the use of a higher degree shifting strategy as a way to deal with nonnormality.
 Since the iterates are all unitarily similar, $\kappa_V$ is preserved with each iteration, so the $k$ required is an invariant of the algorithm.
 Thus the use of a sufficiently high-degree shifting strategy is both an essential feature and unavoidable cost of our approach.

+In the remainder of this section we describe and analyze the shifting strategy $\Sh_{k,B}$.
+The proof of the main result appears in Section \ref{sec:shiftingstrategy}.
+The structure of the proof is similar to that of $\Sh_{2,1}$, but with three important differences: (i) We work with polynomials of degree $k\approx \log B \log\log B$ rather than $2$ in light of the above discussion.
+This requires settling for approximate (i.e., $\theta-$optimal) rather than exact Ritz values when $k\ge 5$, even in exact arithmetic. (ii) The ``greedy'' choice in $\Sh_{2,1}$ cannot be made exactly due to the absence of \eqref{eqn:normrand}.
+We introduce the notion of a ``promising Ritz value'' (Section \ref{sec:almostmonotonicity}) as an approximate surrogate for the ``greedy'' choice with similar properties, and describe an efficient procedure for finding such a Ritz value (Section \ref{sec:promising}). (iii) All of the proofs involve carrying around approximation factors arising from the use of Lemma \ref{lem:spectral-measure-apx}, $\theta$-optimality, and promising Ritz values.
+The required exceptional shift (analyzed in Section \ref{sec:exceptional}) is correspondingly larger. \\

+{\em Notation and Constants.} $\K \ge \kappa_V(H)$ denotes an upper bound on its eigenvector condition number and and $k \ge 2$ a power of two, which the reader may consider for concreteness to be on the order of $\log \K \log\log\K$; all logarithms will be taken base two for simplicity.
+Note that the relationship \eqref{eqn:kappasetting} between $k$ and $B$ is {\em not} required for the proof of potential reduction, but impacts the cost of performing each iteration.
+The table below collates notation and constants which will appear throughout this section.